DEVOCO STUDIO — JOURNALPLATE 002 / OF 008

 The studio that ships does not have a translator.
 The same hand that draws the wordmark sets the CSS.
 The same eye that approves the typography on a packaging photo approves it in the running stylesheet.
 The motion grammar lives in a single file, not in a brand book and a separate codebase.
 The decisions are made once, by the same person, and shipped to the same surface.

-This is not the same engagement as a typical brand-identity project plus a typical website project.
+This is not a brand-identity project handed to a separate website project.
 It is a single discipline.

 It is also, in practice, a faster engagement.
 A studio that ships does not negotiate with itself across a handoff.
 It does not write specifications for itself.
 It does not annotate Figma files for itself.
 The decisions are made and implemented in the same week, sometimes the same day.
 The brand book is the codebase.
 The codebase is the brand book.